Jacob-Hammer/SOAR-Cognitive-Architecture/SoarDrone-KJ/configur_eclipse.md

 11. From the menu, select 'Build Path' and from the next dropdown menu select 'Configure Build Path...'

 12. Under libraries.
 You will need to add the jar files for javafx and the sml jar file.
 The java fx jar files, will be found in /Path/To/javafx-sdk-11.0.2/lib.
 (Make sure to add all of them).
 The sml.jar file is found in the Soar downloads files at: /PATH/TO/SOAR_Debugger/bin/java/sml.jar.
+The below image shows the all the javafx jar files you need.
+Don't forget to add the sml.jar.

 ![image1](./images/eclipse5a.png)